 §4) The customer is allowed to make backup copies of the distribution media as needed.
 However, the customer must not distribute copies of the sample set or parts of it to third parties.

-§5) When the customer does not want to use the sample set any more, he is allowed to sell it.
+§5) ONLY VALID FOR THE HAUPTWERK VERSION: When the customer does not want to use the sample set any more, he is allowed to sell it.
 In this case the customer must sign a written statement that he has handed over the distribution media and all copies to the new owner and that he has deleted all files of the sample set from his computer and send this statement along with the name and address of the new owner to Pipeloops.